 Additonally The Shredwell Scholarship is awarded annually to an outgoing senior who qualified for State, as well as the Hiefield Scholarship which helps with pass costs for riders.

 Our athletes are required to meet all eligibility requirements per the OSAA as a club sport.
-Like other winter sports we check grades at 2 points in the season.
+Like other winter sports we require grade checkss at two points in the season.